-Rabbi Yonatan Neril founded and directs The Interfaith Center for Sustainable Development (www.interfaithsustain.com) and its Jewish Eco Seminars branch (www.jewishecoseminars.com).
-Raised in California, Yonatan completed an M.A. and B.A. from Stanford University with a focus on global environmental issues, and received rabbinical ordination in Israel.
-He has spoken internationally on religion and the environment, including at the UN Environment Assembly in Nairobi, the Fez Climate Conscience Summit and the Parliament of World Religions.
-He co-organized ten interfaith environmental conferences in Jerusalem, New York City, Washington D.C., Atlanta, and Los Angeles.
-He is the lead author and general editor of two books on Jewish environmental ethics including Uplifting People and Planet: 18 Essential Jewish Teachings on the Environment.
-Yonatan also co-authored three ICSD reports on faith and ecology courses in seminary education in Israel, North America, and Rome.
-He is publishing an ecological commentary on the Hebrew Bible.
+Rabbi Yonatan Neril founded and directs The Interfaith Center for Sustainable Development and its Jewish Eco Seminars branch.
+Raised in California, Yonatan completed an M.A. and B.A. from Stanford University with a global environmental focus , and received rabbinical ordination in Israel.
+He speaks internationally on religion and the environment, and co-organized twelve interfaith environmental conferences in Israel and the U.S. He is the lead author and general editor of three books on Jewish environmental ethics, including Eco Bible, a bestseller in several Amazon Kindle categories.
 He lives with his wife, Shana and their two children in Jerusalem.